icopy-site/awesome/docs/awesome/awesome-machine-learning.md

 <a name="tools-misc"></a>
 #### Misc
+* [CatalyzeX](https://chrome.google.com/webstore/detail/code-finder-for-research/aikkeehnlfpamidigaffhfmgbkdeheil) - Browser extension ([Chrome](https://chrome.google.com/webstore/detail/code-finder-for-research/aikkeehnlfpamidigaffhfmgbkdeheil) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/code-finder-catalyzex/)) that automatically finds and shows code implementations for machine learning papers anywhere: Google, Twitter, Arxiv, Scholar, etc.
 * [ML Workspace](https://github.com/ml-tooling/ml-workspace) - All-in-one web-based IDE for machine learning and data science.
 The workspace is deployed as a docker container and is preloaded with a variety of popular data science libraries (e.g., Tensorflow, PyTorch) and dev tools (e.g., Jupyter, VS Code).
 * [Notebooks](https://github.com/rlan/notebooks) - A starter kit for Jupyter notebooks and machine learning.
 Companion docker images consist of all combinations of python versions, machine learning frameworks (Keras, PyTorch and Tensorflow) and CPU/CUDA versions.
 * [DVC](https://github.com/iterative/dvc) - Data Science Version Control is an open-source version control system for machine learning projects with pipelines support.
 It makes ML projects reproducible and shareable.
 * [Kedro](https://github.com/quantumblacklabs/kedro/) - Kedro is a data and development workflow framework that implements best practices for data pipelines with an eye towards productionizing machine learning models.
 * [guild.ai](https://guild.ai/) - Tool to log, analyze, compare and "optimize" experiments.
 It's cross-platform and framework independent, and provided integrated visualizers such as tensorboard.
 * [Sacred](https://github.com/IDSIA/sacred) - Python tool to help  you configure, organize, log and reproduce experiments.
-Like a notebook lab in the context of Chemestry/Biology.
+Like a notebook lab in the context of Chemistry/Biology.
 The community has built multiple add-ons leveraging the proposed standard.
 * [MLFlow](https://mlflow.org/) - platform to manage the ML lifecycle, including experimentation, reproducibility and deployment.
-Framework anf language agnostic, take a look at all the built-in integrations.
+Framework and language agnostic, take a look at all the built-in integrations.
+* [Weights & Biases](https://www.wandb.com/) - Machine learning experiment tracking, dataset versioning, hyperparameter search, visualization, and collaboration
 * More tools to improve the ML lifecycle: [Catalyst](https://github.com/catalyst-team/catalyst), [PachydermIO](https://www.pachyderm.io/).
-The following are Github-alike and targetting teams [Weights & Biases](https://www.wandb.com/), [Neptune.Ml](https://neptune.ml/), [Comet.ml](https://www.comet.ml/), [Valohai.ai](https://valohai.com/).
+The following are Github-alike and targeting teams [Weights & Biases](https://www.wandb.com/), [Neptune.Ml](https://neptune.ml/), [Comet.ml](https://www.comet.ml/), [Valohai.ai](https://valohai.com/), [DAGsHub](https://DAGsHub.com/).
 * [MachineLearningWithTensorFlow2ed](https://www.manning.com/books/machine-learning-with-tensorflow-second-edition) - a book on general purpose machine learning techniques regression, classification, unsupervised clustering, reinforcement learning, auto encoders, convolutional neural networks, RNNs, LSTMs, using TensorFlow 1.14.1.
 * [m2cgen](https://github.com/BayesWitnesses/m2cgen) - A tool that allows the conversion of ML models into native code (Java, C, Python, Go, JavaScript, Visual Basic, C#, R, PowerShell, PHP, Dart) with zero dependencies.
+* [CML](https://github.com/iterative/cml) - A library for doing continuous integration with ML projects.
+Use GitHub Actions & GitLab CI to train and evaluate models in production like environments and automatically generate visual reports with metrics and graphs in pull/merge requests.
+Framework & language agnostic.
+* [Pythonizr](https://pythonizr.com) - An online tool to generate boilerplate machine learning code that uses scikit-learn.
 <a name="credits"></a>
 ## Credits